Noise Monitoring

 Analog mems microphone

 The microphone class and sound level meter class are often confused with each other.
-Although the microphone is a removable part (to allow direct insertion of electric test signals) the standard for IEC 61672-1 standard does not specify requirements for a microphone separately.
+Although the microphone is a removable part (to allow direct insertion of electric test signals), the IEC 61672-1 standard does not specify requirements for a microphone separately.
 The IEC 61672-1 class performance requirements are applied to a sound level meter with a microphone as a whole.

 Henceforth, a noise monitor will be considered to satisfy IEC 61672-1 as the entire device, and as a sound level meter with a microphone.